Zenlua/Overlayfs/README.md

 + For magisk be careful when adding partition it may bootloop

-+ Note that you should only add partitions that you use, do not add strange partitions that may be bootlooped
++ Note that you should only add partitions with apk, do not add strange partitions that may be bootlooped